Kisatchie National Forest: Evangeline Unit

 This district features Kincaid Lake, Valentine Lake, and The Wild Azalea National Recreation Trail Other areas include the Kincaid Lake Day-Use Area, the Kincaid Lake Group-Use Area, the Valentine Lake Day-Use Areas, Valentine Lake Group-Use Area, the Bayou Boeuf Research Natural Area, and the Castor Creek Scenic Area.
 The Wild Azalea Seep area is part of the Wild Azalea National Recreation Trail.

-Campgrounds include three at Kincaid Lake, two at Valentine Lake, the Loran/Claiborne Trailhead Camp, the Evangeline Camp, the Amus Melder Camp and the Boy Scout Camp.
-The Amus Melder Camp is for equestrian riders utilizing the Claiborne Trails.
+Campgrounds include three at Kincaid Lake, two at Valentine Lake, the Loran/Claiborne Trailhead Camp, the Evangeline Camp, the Ahtus Melder Camp and the Boy Scout Camp.
+The Ahtus Melder Camp is for equestrian riders utilizing the Claiborne Trails.

 Trails in this district include the Wild Azalea National Recreation Trail, the Claiborne Trails, the Kincaid Lake Trails, the Valentine Lake Trail, the Lamotte Creek Trail, the Ouiski Chitto Creek (sometimes spelled Whiskey Chitto) Recreation Trail and, the Indian Ridge Trail.

 The Evangeline Unit of the Calcasieu Ranger District also encompasses the remains of Camp Claiborne, a U.S. Army post during World War II.
 Camp Claiborne was the largest military installation in the United States and the third largest city in Louisiana.
 Today, part of the old camp is used as a U.S. Air Force bombing range.